 The Plastic Technology AAS degree is designed to provide the student with skills in many of the critical facets of plastic manufacturing.
 The program includes the study of the most widely used thermoplastic processes with an emphasis on injection molding and on the most frequently used thermoplastic materials.
 Topics covered include: thermoplastic process troubleshooting, plastic materials and applications, mold/part design, quality improvement programs, process controls, CAD and metal finishing.
 The combined educational background will give the student an opportunity to meet the many needs of today’s plastic manufacturing industry.
 This includes employment as a mold or part designer, process technician or entry level plastic process engineer.

 Protective shop clothing and eye protection supplies required for the program will be purchased by the student.

-All courses are not offered each semester.
-Students should work with an academic advisor or counselor to develop a schedule that will work for them.
 Students who satisfactorily complete the program requirements qualify for an associate in applied science degree.
 All program required courses must be completed with a grade of 2.0 or better.

 Download the Curriculum Guide (PDF)

 First Year - Fall Semester

 Total Credits: 13

 First Year - Spring/Summer Session